crunchdao/crowdsourced-investment-research/paper/paper.md

 # Originality Measure

 Here we can use [Numerai's metamodel contribution (MMC) score](https://docs.numer.ai/tournament/metamodel-contribution).
 This score shows how much we gain by including a model in the final model and considering it can prevent heavily staked models from being more diverse, so we don't end up with a few similar predictions dominating others.
-To calculate a user's ($u$) $MMC$ for a given round we
+To calculate a user's $MMC$ for a given round we

  * Select a random 67% of all staking users (with replacement)
  * calculate the stake-weighted predictions of these users
  * transform both the stake-weighted predictions and $u$'s model to be uniformly distributed
  * neutralize $u$'s model with respect to the uniform stake-weighted predictions
- * calculate the covariance between u's model and the targets
+ * calculate the covariance between $u$'s model and the targets
  * divide this value by 0.0841 (this step is to bring the expected score up to the same magnitude as the correlation, this can be skipped because we do not need it to be on the same scale as the correlations)
  * the resultant value is an $MMC$ score
  * repeat this whole process 20 times and keep the average $MMC$ score